whiteout-io/crypto-lib/README.md

 > CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE
 > SOFTWARE.

-The Library's uses crypto primitives from [Forge](https://github.com/digitalbazaar/forge) which is licensed under [BSD and GPL](https://github.com/digitalbazaar/forge/blob/master/LICENSE).
+The Library's uses crypto primitives from [Forge](https://github.com/digitalbazaar/forge) by Digital Bazaar, Inc. which is licensed under [BSD and GPL](https://github.com/digitalbazaar/forge/blob/master/LICENSE).